alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_117_eng.md

 So for the raid scene, darkening just before Luffy's group bursts through the sliding doors was to recreate that cut.
 Around here, it wasn't about physical logic but atmosphere and impression priority!

 Smoke from Luffy's group's firearms.
-The blast smoke from firing barrels is black powder-type black smoke, but the first shot is darkest, then gradually becomes grayer.
-Landing smoke is also black-type initially, but smoke rising from floors in subsequent cuts gradually becomes lighter gray as cuts progress.
+The blast smoke from firing barrels is black powder-type black smoke, but the first shot is darkest, then gradually becomes greyer.
+Landing smoke is also black-type initially, but smoke rising from floors in subsequent cuts gradually becomes lighter grey as cuts progress.

 The reason is both Luffy's group and pirates wear "black."
 If smoke is also black, screens become busy and important character acting becomes hard to understand.

 #### Scene 61- Around Palace Various

 From here it's pure volume!
 Basically, inside the great hall is "normal," elsewhere like corridors have brightness adjusted to backgrounds.
-Once on rooftops, night colors.
+Once on rooftops, night colours.
 From Scene 65, monsters storm into the palace, but those follow the same basics.

 Really, around here it's pure volume (laugh).